Cilvyahg/FED_wtrack/arrayMethods/arraymethods.md

-the .map() method --> allows you to take one arrays and converts it into a new array. it makes a new array for us. we map it to a new copied array
+the .map() method --> allows you to take one arrays and converts it into a new array. it makes a new array for us. we map it to a new copied array.
+The map() method creates a new array with the results of calling a function for every array element.
+The map method allows items in an array to be manipulated to the user’s preference, returning the conclusion of the chosen manipulation in an entirely new array.
+For example, consider the following array.

 .map() --> transformeer je een array van dingen naar iets anders. eerst 10 eitjes en na de map heb je 10 omeletten.

+.filter()
+The filter() method creates an array filled with all array elements that pass a test implemented by the provided function.
+The filter method is well suited for particular instances where the user must identify certain items in an array that share a common characteristic.
+Filter let you provide a callback for every element and returns a filtered array.

 While both the .filter() and .map() methods will return a new array, .filter() will create a new array of array elements that pass a given test while .map() will create a new array made up of the results of calling a function on each array element.